Rubyx-IO/d6-developer-portal/index.md

 ```

 #### Complete source code
-Here is the complete source code for the sample with auhentication.
+Here is the complete source code for the sample with authentication.
 Replace `projectID` with the ID of your project to be able to test the function.

 ```python
 from google.cloud import bigquery